 How do I prepare for the biopsy?

 Before your biopsy a pre-assessment conversation is required for you to discuss the procedure and any preparation that may be needed.
-This may take over the phone or you may be sent an appointment to attend a clinic in the hospital.
-Please have a list of all your medications available.
-You may need a blood test before your biopsy to check that you do not have an increased risk of bleeding following the biopsy.
-The pre-assessment nurse will discuss this with you.
+This might be over the phone or you may be sent an appointment to attend a clinic in the hospital.
+Please have a list of all your medications available for this discussion.

 On the day of your procedure, please do not eat anything for 6 hours before your appointment.
 You may drink clear fluids during this time but please stop these 2 hours before your appointment.